17 Hydrogen Peroxide Uses You Never Knew About

 Banish dust mites from your mattress

 Dust mites are almost inevitable, but they don’t have to build up.
 Spray hydrogen peroxide on your bare mattress to rid it of any invisible critters.
-Here are more tips for dust-proofing your home.
+Next, find out the 95 household vinegar uses you never knew about.